aruba/PYHPEIMC/README.rst

 1.0.30 - Added functions to pull system vendors, categories, and device models 1.0.33 - Bug Fixes, Added function.
-1.0.34 - Refactored doctests for all modules to improve coverage and stability
+1.0.34 - Refactored doctests for all modules to improve coverage and stability 1.0.35 - Refactored nosetests for all modules to improve coverage and stability.
+Modifications to functions which take devid as input too allow ipaddress directly